AnyLog-co/AnyLog-GUI/react-spa/docs/app-creation.md

 This is a React 17 single page application (SPA) for web browsers.
 It features:

+- Modern React development with hooks
 - Typescript
 - Prettier and ESLint
+- Material-UI look and feel (version 5, alpha)
-- React Hooks
+- Data access via React Query 3 and Axios
-- Global state managed via React Context
+- Global state management via Recoil
-- Material-UI
+- "Loading" feedback via React Suspense
-- React Router
+- Page transitions via React Router
+- i18next for translations
 - Testing with Enzyme and Jest
-- i18next for translations
-- React Query using Axios

 ## Steps